A New Way of Walking Your Fingers!

 Benefits of Advertising on a Business Directory Online

-- 90% of businesses in Australia use the internet, so use this technology to your advantage.
+- 97% of businesses in Australia use the internet, so use this cost effective technology to your advantage.

-- According to the ABS Catalogue 8146 – Household use of IT we have seen internet access in Australian households quadruple from 16% in 2008 to 72% in 2009 and this trend was expected to continue.
-This is your market opportunity!
+- According to the ABS Catalogue 8146 – Household use of IT, we have seen internet access in Australian households increase to 98%.
+This is a huge market opportunity for you!

 - Generally you draft and create the content and can vary it as you need – however, site flexibility varies by service provider so choose wisely.